STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle

 \titlerunning{STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle}

-{Corresponding author: Giuseppe Silano \at $^1$Giuseppe Silano and Martin Saska are with the Department of Cybernetics, Czech Technical University in Prague, 12135 Prague, Czech Republic (emails: {\tt \{silangiu, martin.saska\}@fel.cvut.cz}).\\ $^1$Giuseppe Silano is with the Department of Power Generation Technologies and Materials, Ricerca sul Sistema Energetico (RSE) S.p.A., 20134 Milan, Italy (email: {\tt giuseppe.silano@rse-web.it}).\\ $^3$Amr Afifi and Antonio Franchi are with the Robotics and Mechatronics Department, Electrical Engineering, Mathematics, and Computer Science (EEMCS) Faculty, University of Twente, 7500 AE Enschede, The Netherlands (emails: {\tt \{a.n.m.g.afifi, a.franchi\}@utwente.nl}). \\ $^4$Antonio Franchi is with Department of Computer, Control and Management Engineering, Sapienza University of Rome, 00185 Rome, Italy (email: {\tt antonio.franchi@uniroma1.it}). \\ }
+{$^\star$Corresponding author: Giuseppe Silano \at $^1$Giuseppe Silano and Martin Saska are with the Department of Cybernetics, Czech Technical University in Prague, 12135 Prague, Czech Republic (emails: {\tt \{silangiu, martin.saska\}@fel.cvut.cz}).\\ $^1$Giuseppe Silano is with the Department of Power Generation Technologies and Materials, Ricerca sul Sistema Energetico S.p.A., 20134 Milan, Italy (email: {\tt giuseppe.silano@rse-web.it}).\\ $^3$Amr Afifi and Antonio Franchi are with the Robotics and Mechatronics Department, Electrical Engineering, Mathematics, and Computer Science Faculty, University of Twente, 7500 AE Enschede, The Netherlands (emails: {\tt a.n.m.g.afifi@utwente.nl, schol@r-franchi.eu}). \\ $^4$Antonio Franchi is with Department of Computer, Control and Management Engineering, Sapienza University of Rome, 00185 Rome, Italy (email: {\tt schol@r-franchi.eu}). \\ }

 \begin{acronym} \acro{ACW}[ACW]{Aerial Co-Worker} \acro{AGM}[AGM]{Arithmetic-Geometric Mean} \acro{AR}[AR]{Aerial Robot} \acro{ASFM}[ASFM]{Aerial Social Force Model} \acro{CBF}[CBF]{Control Barrier Function} \acro{CDF}[CDF]{Cumulative Distribution Function} \acro{CoM}[CoM]{Center of Mass} \acro{DoF}[DoF]{Degree of Freedom} \acro{GTMR}[GTMR]{Generically-Tilted Multi-Rotor} \acro{HRI}[HRI]{Human-Robot Interaction} \acro{ILP}[ILP]{Integer Linear Programming} \acro{LSE}[LSE]{Log-Sum-Exponential} \acro{MILP}[MILP]{Mixed-Integer Linear Programming} \acro{MRAV}[MRAV]{Multi-Rotor Aerial Vehicle} \acro{NLP}[NLP]{Nonlinear Programming} \acro{NMPC}[NMPC]{Nonlinear Model Predictive Control} \acro{pHRI}[pHRI]{physical Human Robot Interaction} \acro{ROS}[ROS]{Robot Operating System} \acro{SITL}[SITL]{Software-In-The-Loop} \acro{STL}[STL]{Signal Temporal Logic} \acro{TL}[TL]{Temporal Logic} \acro{UAV}[UAV]{Unmanned Aerial Vehicle} \acro{UAM}[UAM]{Unmanned Aerial Manipulator} \acro{VRP}[VRP]{Vehicle Routing Problem} \acro{wrt}[w.r.t.]{with respect to} \end{acronym}